IM-THE-GRASS/weed/README.md

 <br>
 <br>

-The Weed is a delta 3d printer i made for Hack Club's [Highway](highway.hackclub.com)
+The Weed is a tripteron 3d printer i made for Hack Club's [Highway](highway.hackclub.com)

 this is my 5th printer that i have made and it was made in like 5 hours so its utter garbage